-AT-LARGE BOARD MEMBERS – The General Chair with the advice and consent of the Board of Directors may appoint up to five (5) additional non-athlete members.
+AT-LARGE BOARD MEMBERS – The General Chair, with the advice and consent of the Board of Directors, may appoint up to five (5) additional non-athlete members.
 A sufficient number of athlete members shall be elected by the Athletes to constitute at least twenty percent (20%) of the voting membership of the Board of Directors at any given time (taking into account the Athlete Representatives).

 EX-OFFICIO MEMBERS - The immediate past General Chair a shall be ex-officio members of the Board of Directors. (if still in good standing).